 - Regardless of what type of cable you are using, there could be an issue with the USB port on your computer.
 Try plugging the cable into a different USB port.
 Desktop users please note: Usually the usb ports at the back of your tower are more reliable than the ones at the front.

-- If trying different USB ports does not resolve the issue, please also make sure your computer has the latest driver(s) for each of your USB ports.
+- If trying different USB ports does not resolve the issue, please also make sure your computer has the latest driver(s) for the each of your USB ports.

 If you're using a USB 2.0 cable: